Hair Thinning at The Front: Why & What to Do

 Hair transplants are carried out in the form of one of the two following procedures:

-Follicular Unit Extraction (FUE): FUE procedures involve the harvesting of healthy hair via small, circular incisions from different areas of the head, resulting in tiny round white scars.
-The healthy hairs are then implanted into areas with thinning hair, restoring the appearance of a full and thick head of hair.
+- Follicular Unit Extraction (FUE): FUE procedures involve the harvesting of healthy hair via small, circular incisions from different areas of the head, resulting in tiny round white scars.
+The hairs are then implanted into areas with thinning hair, restoring the appearance of a full and thick head of hair.

-Follicular Unit Transplantation (FUT): This procedure involves the removal of a thin strip of tissue along the back and sides of the scalp.
+- Follicular Unit Transplantation (FUT): This procedure involves the removal of a thin strip of tissue along the back and sides of the scalp.
 Once removed, individual follicles are removed via stereo-microscopic dissection, and then implanted back into the thinning areas of the head.
 Although FUT leaves a ‘strip scar’ along the back and sides of the head, it is generally considered to be a more effective and longer lasting treatment than FUE.

 The Verdict